-• A student will be graded as satisfactory in the SSC if they demonstrates competence in 75% of

-• A student will be graded as unsatisfactory if less than 75% of the outcome-tests are graded as satisfactory in that assessment part.
+- A student will be graded as satisfactory in the SSC if they demonstrates competence in 75% of the outcomes tested in that assessment part. - A student will be graded as unsatisfactory if less than 75% of the outcome-tests are graded as satisfactory in that assessment part.

-4.3.2.
-Overall summative grade of the portfolio
+4.3.2 Overall summative grade of the portfolio